riscv/sail-riscv/c_emulator/gdb/README.md

 If the debugger closes the connection, the simulator exits.

+## Known limitations

+Access to vector registers and CSRs is currently not supported.

 ## Reporting issues

 Please run the simulator with `--trace-gdbserver` and share the trace